 Author and editor Kathryn Kulpa, winner of the Vella Chapbook Contest for her flash fiction chapbook Girls on Filmand the Mid-List Press First Series Award for her short story collection Pleasant Drugs, is also the author of Who’s the Skirt?, a micro-chapbook published by the Origami Poems Project.
 Kupla, whose work has also been featured in anthologies and literary magazines will read from her recent work.

 This performance by Grammy-nominated vocal ensemble Skylark, explores music inspired by art, and art inspired by music, including a newly commissioned work by Nell Shaw Cohen.
 The Wheaton Chorale and Chamber Singers will open the program and will join Skylark for a few selections.
+There will be a pre-concert talk by Skylark Artistic Director Matthew Guard beginning at 2:00 p.m.

 Founded by Associate Professor of Music Delvyn Case, the Deus Ex Musica Ensemble is dedicated to presenting sacred concert music in contexts that invite discussion and dialogue.
 Featuring Pulitzer Prize-winning composer John Harbison’s “Samuel Chapter” with soprano Emily Thorner, and Case’s song cycle “Darkness from which I come” with soprano Elisabeth Marshall.
 Followed by a discussion with Professor Harbison and members of Wheaton’s Department of Religion. www.deus-ex-musica.com